surgems/ec-events/content/collections/kids-rides/bungee-trampolines.md

         content:
           -
             type: text
-            text: 'Jump as high as you can, perform somersaults up in the air with the knowledge you are safely strapped in.'
+            text: 'A firm favourite with the kids!
+Jump as high as you can, perform tricks and somersaults up in the air with the knowledge you are safely strapped in.
+There''ll no doubt be a queue forming at this one, as children watch in awe as others fly through the sky. '
       -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'With the safety of a trampoline below, kids can bounce as high as they can, with safety in mind. ' -
         type: paragraph
       -